surtarso/Python-Study/Desafio INOA - Stock Alarm/README.md

   - Email on operation end (w.i.p.)

 ## Objective:
-  - Tranlate this concept to Django
+  - Translate this concept to Django